HaimingXu679/LCHard/README.md

 # Leetcode
-- Some of my Leetcode solutions from LC Hard
+- Some of my Leetcode solutions to LC Hard problems
 - Links to problems included